Katkad village

-Katkad is a village in Hindaun Block in Karauli district in Rajasthan India.
-The village is located in the vicinity of the Vindhya Range Many people think that hills around this region are the part of Arawali Range, but these hills are among last tract of Vindhyachal Range.
+Katkad is a village in Hindaun Block in Karauli district in Rajasthan India in the vicinity of the Vindhya Range.
 Its population is approximately 10,000.
-This village covers an area of 8 km2.
-Temperatures in summer range between 25 and 45 degrees Celsius and in winter it is between 5 and 23 degrees Celsius.
-It has an average elevation of .Distance from village to State capital Jaipur is around 163 km.
+It covers an area of 8 km2.
+Temperatures range from 25 to 45 degrees Celsius in summer and between 5 and 23 degrees Celsius in winter.
+It has an average elevation of 234 m and is around 163 km from the state capital, Jaipur.

 The village is dominated by the jagarwad Meena caste and considered to be as old as 1200 years.
-The village also has a small river named Gambhir, a seasonal river that witnesses water only during rainy seasons.
+The village also has a small river named Gambhir, a seasonal river that has water only during rainy seasons.